Course Outline

 Module 10: AWS Virtual Private Cloud (VPC)

-• What is VPC? – A Comprehensive Introduction for Government
+• Comprehensive Introduction to VPC for Government

-• Understanding VPC Configurations
+• Understanding VPC Configurations for Government

 1. VPC with a Single Public Subnet